Japanese occupation of West Sumatra: Rise of Sukarno

 Initially exiled by the Dutch to Bengkulu for his disruptive political activities, Sukarno was marched, bused, and trucked to Padang with the intention of transporting him to Australia to be kept as a prisoner.
 Sukarno was supposed to be transported further by ship, but it was rumoured that the ship broke up near Enggano island, with no other means of transportation were available.
 When word spread about the impending Japanese landings in Padang, the Dutch abandoned Sukarno to save themselves.
 Dutch resistance eventually collapsed across West Sumatra as reports of Japanese landings arrived not only in Padang, but also across the East Indies archipelago.
 After the Dutch failed to take Sukarno to Australia, he was stuck in West Sumatra for a period of three to five months, from February 1942 to July 1942.
-Members of Hizbul Wathan, an Islamic scouts association associated with Muhammadiyah, at the time based out of Ganting, went to retrieve Sukarno and bring him to Padang by cart, with him later being held under the protection of the local Japanese garrisons, who mistook him for a local figure.
+Members of Hizbul Wathan, an Islamic scouts association associated with Muhammadiyah, at the time based out of Ganting, went to retrieve Sukarno and bring him to Padang by cart, with him later being held under the protection of the local Japanese garrisons.
 Initially, the Japanese had files on Sukarno and decided that his return to Java was necessary to stabilize Indonesia.
 This decision was explicitly made by the Japanese 16th Army Headquarters after receiving numerous letters from Indonesian youths and student groups requesting the Army to find Sukarno and allow him to return to Java.
 However, during the first months of occupation, the Military Administration in Djakarta had no clue of his whereabouts, prolonging his stay in West Sumatra.
 In an attempt to locate Sukarno, the commander of the Japanese army in the city of Padang, Major Itoh, asked a liaison named Jahja Djalil to bring Captain Sakaguchi to Sukarno.
 Jahja Djalil had previously established contacts with the Japanese Consulate in Batavia on behalf of the Harian Persamaan newspaper in Padang as tensions rose in the Pacific.

 Dr. Waworuntu's former halfway house, where Sukarno and Inggit stayed in hiding during their time in Padang.
 Later owned by Achmad Arief Datuk Majo Urang in the 1960s.